matsuand/docs.docker.jp/engine/examples/postgresql_service.md

 postgres@7ef98b1b7243:/$ psql -h $PG_PORT_5432_TCP_ADDR -p $PG_PORT_5432_TCP_PORT -d docker -U docker --password
 ```

+{% comment %}
 ### Connect from your host system
+{% endcomment %}
+{: #connect-from-your-host-system }
+### ホストシステムからの接続

+{% comment %}
+Assuming you have the postgresql-client installed, you can use the
+host-mapped port to test as well.
+You need to use `docker ps`
+to find out what local host port the container is mapped to
+first:
+{% endcomment %}
 Assuming you have the postgresql-client installed, you can use the
 host-mapped port to test as well.
 You need to use `docker ps`
 to find out what local host port the container is mapped to